lyrasis/kiba-extend/doc/contributing.md

 ### YARD markdown flavor

 `kiba-extend` uses the [kramdown](https://kramdown.gettalong.org/) parser to convert Markdown in YARD to HTML.
 Kramdown has slightly different syntax from plain or Github-flavored Markdown.
 [The syntax guide](https://kramdown.gettalong.org/syntax.html) highlights all places where kramdown syntax differs from plan Markdown syntax.
-Kramdown was chosen because it supports manually

 Kramdown was chosen because: